brencemoore/AutoClaimAI/README.md

 	- Damaged part classification
 	- Cost table estimation

+### Notebooks for evaluation
+- If you want to make your own evaluation create a google colab notebook and upload your data and/or weight to drive and develop that way.

-# Data source for repair times and parts
+### Data source for repair times and parts
 https://charm.li/ - free open sources is fairly comprehensive from 1986 to 2013
 https://vehicledatabases.com/ has a VIN decoding api for searching for vehicle data and parts + labor pricing Carvis.ai AI native tool for doing the same as vehicle database in an AI native way